mobily/ts-belt/docs/docs/introduction.md

 ### Features

-- 🚀 built in ReScript, which generates highly performant JavaScript code (see [benchmark results](/benchmarks/introduction))
+- 🚀 built with ReScript, which generates highly performant JavaScript code (see [benchmark results](/benchmarks/introduction))
 - 👀 provides more readable code, due to the `data-first` approach
 - ✨ supports `TypeScript` and `Flow`
 - 🛡 helps you write safer code with `Option` and `Result` types